-High Divide Trail is a 17.6 mile heavily trafficked out and back trail located near Forks, WA that features beautiful wild flowers and is rated as moderate.
+High Divide Trail is a 17.6 mile heavily trafficked out and back trail located near Forks, Washington that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.

 Directions from junction of Highway 101 and Sol Duc River Road: Drive southward on the Sol Duc River Road 14 miles to roads end and the Sol Duc Trailhead.
 From this trailhead walk southeastward along the Sol Duc Trail less than a mile to the Canyon Creek Trail.
 Cross the river and hike 3 miles southward to Deer Lake and the beginning of the High Divide Trail.

 Awesome.
 Highly recommend three days for backpacking to not rush through the experience.
 We did it in two

 Awe inspiring, breathtaking one loop that has it all- wildflowers, waterfalls, ridge line, mount Olympus snow capped peaks, deep and teal blue lakes, wild life

 Everything you've heard about the High Divide Loop is true.
 Rainforests with massive trees.
 Foot log crossed rivers.
 Two miles of spectacular ridgewalking.
 Alpine meadows with lakes, views of Mt.
 Olympus.
 Check, check, check.
 You wont walk up on any glaciers or hot springs on this trail, but its just about everything else you would want.